 - a.
-The permittee shall install, continuously operate, and maintain alarms to detect excess injection pressures and significant changes in annular fluid pressure.
-These alarms must be of sufficient placement and urgency to alert operators in all operating spaces including but not limited to the control room.
-The permittee shall install and maintain an emergency shutdown system to respond to losses of internal mechanical integrity as evidenced by deviations in the annular fluid pressures. - b.
-Plans and specifications for the alarms shall be submitted to the Director or EPA authorized representative prior to the initiation of injection.
-Since well D-9RD is an existing Class I well, and has been on injection since 2005, and the plans and specifications were submitted in the Completion Report, the monitoring and alarm systems in place for the existing wells D-9RD and D-15RD2 are hereby approved as meeting the requirements of this section.
+The Permittee shall install, continuously operate, and maintain alarms to detect excess injection pressures and significant changes in annular fluid pressures.
+These alarms must be of sufficient placement and urgency to alert operators in the control room. - b.
+The Permittee shall install and maintain an emergency shutdown system to respond to losses of internal mechanical integrity as evidenced by deviations in the annular fluid pressures. - c.
+Plans and specifications for the alarms shall be submitted to the Director or authorized representative prior to the initiation of injection.

+NOTE: Since this is an existing Class I well and has been on injection since May 1999 the monitoring and alarm systems in place for Well WD-02 that were submitted as part of the original 1997 Permit Application under EPA Permit No. AK-1I003-A is hereby approved as meeting the requirements of this section.